 In 1880, the local population of Noordwijk was dependent on fishing.
-The then Mayor Pické found that Noordwijk had more to offer than just fish.
-A seaside resort with allure would yield a better catch.
-In 1883 Pické puts on the highest point of the dunes the first spade in the sand and the Grand Hotel Huis ter Duin was opened in 1885.
+The then Mayor Pické found that Noordwijk had more to offer than just fish: a seaside resort with allure would yield a better catch.
+A couple of years later, Pické placed on the highest point of the dunes the first spade in the sand.
+The first step towards the development of the seaside resort has been made.

 The level was retained but competition on the coast increased.
 In the 1960s, the hotel was sold and resold to a project developer who wanted to demolish the complex.
 The city Council of Noordwijk rejected these plans, after which the hotel came into the hands of the current owner.
 In 1984 the Grand Hotel Huis ter Duin, after renovation and new construction, was reopened by Princess Margriet.